 Note that the Talmud is not studied for information about Messiah.
 In fact, it is generally anti-Christ in tone.
 It says that Messiah is Yeshu, the son of Joseph, but it contradicts itself in Sanhedrin 43a were it says that Jesus (Yeshu) the Nazarene was executed because he practiced sorcery.
 Sanhedrin 106a says Jesus' mother was a whore: “She who was the descendant of princes and governors played the harlot with carpenters.”

-This elevation of the Talmud over Torah began after the destruction of Jerusalem, which is when the Talmud was compiled.
+This elevation of the rabbis and scribes over Torah began even before the destruction of Jerusalem in 70 A.D.
+The hard line against Christians became more evident after the Sanhedrin relocated to Jamnia.
 The present form of the Talmud dates to about AD 500.
 By this time the rabbis had hardened their hearts against the followers of Jesus Messiah.

 The Talmud is a collection of rabbinic writings that do not reveal knowledge of what the Bible teaches concerning the Son of God.
 On this matter, the Talmud is ambiguous and lacking in authority.
 Consider this statement by Rabbi Johanan: “The son of David will come only in a generation that is either altogether righteous or altogether wicked.
 (Talmud Sanhedrin 98a) Compare it to the authority of this statement: “But in those days…the sun will be darkened, the moon will not give its light, the stars will come falling out of the sky and the powers in the heavens will be shaken.
 And then they will see the Son of man coming in the clouds with great power and glory…” (Mark 13:24, 25 NJB).